jagilpe/advent-of-code/advents/aoc2023/README.md

 ## Day 24
 Blizzard Basin
 - Path finding in a 2D map that changes with every step.
 Treat it as a 3D map with time as the third dimension.
-Precalculate the map through time and the apply a path finding algorithm
+Precalculate the map through time and then apply a path finding algorithm

 ## Day 25
 Full of Hot Air